 - Good Posture

-It cannot be stressed enough how much a good posture can affect the way attendees perceive your staff and trade show stands.
+It cannot be stressed enough how much a good posture can affect the way attendees perceive your staff and expo stands.
 While you may have the most creative exhibition stall design, all the effort is a waste if your staff doesn’t appear someone confident enough to even hold a good posture.

 Think about it, if you were to enter a booth where there are two attendees.
 One standing upright without leaning on anything, while the other is slouching, standing against a counter.
 Whom would you approach?
 Obviously, the former not only does the person seem confident they also giving an impression of being ready to attend a visitor.